 Upper level coursework

-As a Mangement + Human Organization major, you will have the opportunity to take upper level coursework in a variety of departments both inside and outside the College of Arts + Sciences.
+As a Mangement and Human Organization major, you will have the opportunity to take upper level coursework in a variety of departments both inside and outside the College of Arts + Sciences.
 Upper level coursework in key liberal arts areas will help you develop advanced skills in writing professionally, collecting and analyzing data, and thinking critically about the world in which you live.
 You can also enhance your practical skills in business and management by taking upper level coursework in the Kelley School of Business and the O’Neill School of Public and Environmental Affairs.

 Commonly pursued majors, minors and certificates

-As a Management + Human Organization major, you will also complete a minor in the Kelley School of Business or O’Neill School of Public and Environmental Affairs.
+As a Management and Human Organization major, you will also complete a minor in the Kelley School of Business or O’Neill School of Public and Environmental Affairs.
 Consult with an academic advisor to discuss these minors, or other possible options.